Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 ![Plots_multiple](https://user-images.githubusercontent.com/97886286/150673370-9aeefe72-6884-4705-bdd1-2cb0f71c010d.jpeg)

 It is observed that when adjusting for W the standard deviation increases 0.11 units, while the mean hardly differs.
-Therefore, in this case adjusting for the covariate W is a bad idea, because it would render
+The R documentation indicates that adjusting by a confounder improves the estimates, so we were struck by the fact that in this case adjusting by W increased the deviation.
+Our hypothesis is that acting W as a fork is part of the information flow from X and Y to Z, since it serves as a mediator between X and Y (Foraita et al., 2014), therefore, adjusting for W would imply eliminating a real association between X and Y, which would affect the information flow received by Z.

 ## 3.1.
 Example with simple regression